Welcome to the Commission of Municipal Affairs

 The Holiday Housecheck program helps reduce student concerns about break-ins over winter break.
 By assigning students to check houses, the program improves the security of student homes and gives student volunteers a unique opportunity for involvement.

-The Programs Deputy oversees the financial operations and projects of the Generations, Kaleidoscope, and Breakfast Club committees.
+The Deputy Commissioner of Programs oversees the financial operations and projects of the Generations, Kaleidoscope, and Breakfast Club committees.
 They serve as a resource for committee members, and communicate updates between them and the Commissioner.

-The Information & Advocacy Deputy oversees the financial operations and projects of the United Way, High School Liaison, and Helping Young People Excel (HYPE) committees.
+The Deputy Commissioner of Information & Advocacy oversees the financial operations and projects of the United Way, High School Liaison, and Helping Young People Excel (HYPE) committees.
 They serve as a resource for committee members, and communicate updates between them and the Commissioner.

 Greenovations aims to offset carbon emissions by completing free energy-saving retrofits on homes in the University District.
 Greenovations initiatives improve the energy efficiency of University District homes by replacing old or burnt out light-bulbs, showerheads, and more!